hack101/lesson5/README.md

 There is nothing magical about `$`: It is just a regular variable.
 It holds the massive jQuery object as its value, and all the jQuery functions are accessible through this object.
 In fact, we could assign the value of `$` to some other variable (say `jq`), and obtain all the jQuery functions through that variable.
 ![nonmagical$](screenshots/jqJustAVar.png)
 Since JavaScript does not offer namespacing by default, if all the jQuery functions were available in the global namespace, you would very possibly sooner or later accidentally call a jQuery function without knowing.
-But since all the functions are now inside `$`, we will now write `$.get` instead of just `get`.
+But since all the functions are now inside `$`, we have to write `$.get` instead of just `get`.
 This forces us to be aware that we're using a jQuery function, and thus reduces the chances of bugs.

 In tutorial 3, we made a comment box for the site.
 In `jsdemo.html`, we've set up a similar comment box:
 ```html